turingschool/launch-curriculum/module5/lessons/Week3/GithubProfiles.md

 ### What To Include

 A great GitHub profile should be all about YOU.
 So, what to include will depend on each developer - you will see a ton of variety as you look around at other people's profiles.
-What you include on your profile also depends on your goal; are you building a brand? lookinf or a job? trying to grow your community?
+What you include on your profile also depends on your goal; are you building a brand? looking for a job? trying to grow your community?
 These are questions that can influence what you include on your profile.

 Since we are all looking for a job, there are definitely some things that you will want to have:
 * A personal statement